joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 # Component Lifecycle and useEffect

-Today you'll be building a small app that demonstrates how `useEffect()` works and how to customize when it is called.

 By default, components rerender when state and/or props change.
 However, there are other times that you may want to trigger a rerender.
 For example:

-- When a component is mounted into the DOM
+- When a component is mounted into the DOM.
-- After another state variable has changed
+- Waiting until after another state variable has changed.

-When you are using hooks, rerenders are handled by the method `useEffect()`.
+When you are using hooks, rerenders outside of state updates are handled by the method `useEffect()`.

 > **Note:** Some of the examples are contrived; there are better ways to solve some of the functionality this app has (making more components, passing props), but to keep the examples simple, focused on lifecycle methods and `useEffect()` the app will have a lot of state in one component.

+Today you'll be building a small app that demonstrates how the lifecycle method `useEffect()` works and how to customize when it is called.

 ## Learning objectives

-- Describe the overall lifecycle of React components, from mounting to unmounting
+- Describe the overall lifecycle of React components, from mounting to unmounting.
-- Use effect hooks to run code when a component has mounted
+- Use effect hooks to run code when a component has mounted.
-- Use the dependency array inside of effect hooks to propagate data changes to the view
+- Use the dependency array inside of effect hooks to propagate data changes to the view.
 - Use `useEffect()` to make a fetch request on component load.

 ## Getting started

-Today we'll build a ...
+Today we'll build a Daily Home Page:

 ![finished build](../assets/ezgif.com-class-build.gif)